3 Day Uluru from Alice Springs

 Hike Distance: 2-6 km (weather-dependent).

-Following an early start, we depart for Kings Canyon.
-Prepare to be amazed by the dramatic 100-meter cliffs and striking sandstone formations that define this iconic landscape.
-The Rim Walk, renowned as the highlight of Watarrka National Park, offers panoramic views that are truly breathtaking.
-Your guide will provide fascinating insights into the canyon’s ancient geological history, its unique flora and fauna, and other notable features of this remarkable location.
+After an early morning, we leave for Kings Canyon.
+Get ready to be astounded by the stunning 100-meter cliffs and striking sandstone formations that make up this famous environment.
+The Rim Walk, renowned as the best part of Watarrka National Park, offers incredible views throughout.
+Your guide will tell you about the canyon’s old geology, its distinctive plants and animals, and other interesting things about this fantastic place.

-On the return journey to Alice Springs, we will travel through the rugged Australian outback, either along the main highway or, conditions permitting, via the scenic Mereenie Loop or Ernest Giles Road.
-We expect to arrive back in Alice Springs between 6:00 pm and 6:30 pm, where you will be dropped off, enriched with new experiences, lasting memories, and the stories of the outback to share with others.
+On the route back to Alice Springs, we’ll drive through the rocky Australian outback, either along the main highway or, if the weather is good, through the beautiful Mereenie Loop or Ernest Giles Road.
+We plan to get back to Alice Springs between 6:00 and 6:30 PM.
+There, you will leave with new experiences, lasting memories, and stories from the outback to share.

 *Autopia Tours reserves the right to alter the route or itinerary schedule during seasonal weather fluctuations and/or during park closures due to traditional landowner ceremonies.